Get the ultimate South East Asian experience

 There is an included hike of up to 10 kilometres (6.2 miles) in the countryside in Da Bac.
 Good walking shoes are recommended.
 While this hike is in the capabilities of most travellers, please let your booking agent know if you have any concerns.
 Should you wish to skip the 10-kilometre (6.2 mile) trek, a taxi can be arranged locally for approximately USD 70.

 You will visit a number of temples on this trip, and this requires a level of modesty.
 Be sure to bring clothes that cover the arms and pants or skirts that go past the knees.
 A light scarf is also a good idea for covering shoulders and arms when it’s hot.

 1. Please provide your full name exactly as per passport at the time of booking (including any middle names listed on your passport) for train tickets.
 Ticketing fees may apply for amendments to details within 45 days of departure, and in some cases you will be required to cover the cost of issuing a new ticket.

-2. A single supplement is available on this trip, subject to availability.
-Please contact your sales agent if you would like to book this.
-Please note the single supplement excludes Days 6, 13 & 21 (homestays) and Days 14 & 19 (overnight trains) where you will be in shared accommodation.
+2. A single supplement is available if you’d prefer not to share a room on this trip.
+The single supplement excludes Days 6, 13 & 21 (Homestays) and Days 14 & 19 (Overnight trains) where you will be in shared accommodation and is subject to availability.
+Please speak to your booking agent for further information.
 Day use rooms are also excluded.